 How to Remove Spark Plugs

-The following steps will help you remove each spark plug.
+If you’re seeing symptoms of bad spark plugs, the following steps will help you remove each spark plug.

 - Find the boot – this is where the spark plug wire connects to the spark plug itself.
 Hold the spark plug wire by the boot, twist and pull it to remove.